zixin96/PersonalWebsite/src/projects/tinyOpenGL.md

 This project is a software rasterizer that simulates how OpenGL works under the hood.
 My aim is to have a comprehensive understanding of the graphics pipeline through programming everything from scratch.

-In order to focus on implementing rasterization and graphics pipeline, the following third-party libraries are used to attract away some irrelevant aspects:
+In order to focus on my efforts on implementing rasterization and graphics pipeline, the following third-party libraries are used to attract away some irrelevant aspects:

 - Math library ([glm](https://github.com/g-truc/glm))
 - Model loading ([assimp](https://github.com/assimp/assimp))